Colin in Black & White

-Colin in Black & White is an American six-episode limited fictionalized drama series that premiered on Netflix on October 29, 2021.
+Colin in Black & White is an American drama television limited series that premiered on Netflix on October 29, 2021.

 In advance of the series premiere, the pilot episode received a preview screening in the Primetime program at the 2021 Toronto International Film Festival.

 Premise

 A dramatization of the teenage years of athlete Colin Kaepernick and the experiences that led him to become an activist.

-An exploration of former NFL player Colin Kaepernick's high school years and experiences that led him to become an activist.